harineralla/Online-shopping-Intension-Prediction/README.md

-# Predictive Model for E-commerce Purchase Intent
+# Online Shopping Intension Prediction

 ## Overview
 This project focuses on developing a predictive model to determine a user's purchase intention when visiting an e-commerce website.
 Various machine learning algorithms and techniques are employed to analyze session data and predict whether a user will make a transaction.